siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/📄05-azcopy-practical-mcqs.md

 The client has now put forward a very specific and important request:

-> “Mr. Jamalu, I need a set of 10+ multiple-choice questions (MCQs) related to Azure Security.
+> “Mr. Eks2, I need a set of 10+ multiple-choice questions (MCQs) related to Azure Security.
 Each question should come with four options, clearly mention the correct answer, and provide a brief explanation of why that option is correct.”

-So, Jamalu rolled up his sleeves and began crafting something thoughtful, scenario-based, and grounded in **real cloud responsibilities**.
+So, Eks2 rolled up his sleeves and began crafting something thoughtful, scenario-based, and grounded in **real cloud responsibilities**.

 ---